About a decade ago, Norwalk, Connecticut, had a fantastic ad campaign.

 Continue along Wall Street, and pass Troupe 429; self-described as New England’s best gay bar and an emblem of Norwalk’s diversity.

 Up the hill along Wall Street, you’ll find the first of two sites that the Norwalk Historical Society manages.

 The Norwalk Historical Society Museum incorporated in 1899.
 Its mission is to preserve and promote interest in the history of Norwalk.
 The museum not only celebrates the rich history of the area but also embraces its diversity.

-Perhaps that plug for a gay bar makes more a little more sense now.
+Perhaps that plug for a gay bar close to a gay-friendly bed and breakfast makes more a little more sense now.